 Beyond this, try simply waiting for 30 minutes before taking action on any thoughts of substance use.
 Take a walk and clear your head.
 Examine the bigger picture and double down on your sobriety before mental relapse becomes physical relapse.

 3) Physical Relapse

 If you experience the symptoms of emotional and mental relapse without taking any affirmative action, it is only a matter of time before you physically relapse.
-This is the third stage of the three stages of relapse.
+Physical relapse is the third stage of the three stages of relapse.
 The only question remaining at this stage is whether you will reverse this slip-up and re-engage with recovery or slide into a full relapse.

 Learn to Avoid Relapse